RecruitingNot ApplicableNCT07233278

 DEVICERhythmic repetitive transcranial magnetic stimulation (rTMS) at 120% RMT, 1 Hz, 60-s cycles

-Participants in the real rTMS group will receive rhythmic low-frequency repetitive transcranial magnetic stimulation (rTMS) applied over the right dorsolateral prefrontal cortex (DLPFC).
-The intervention consists of 20 consecutive stimulation cycles, each comprising 40 seconds of 1 Hz stimulation followed by a 20-second inter-cycle interval, totaling 60 seconds per cycle.
-The stimulation intensity is set at 120% of the individual's resting motor threshold (RMT).
+Participants assigned to the active rTMS group will receive rhythmic low-frequency repetitive transcranial magnetic stimulation applied over the right dorsolateral prefrontal cortex (DLPFC).
+In Stage 1, the intervention consists of 20 consecutive stimulation cycles, each comprising 40 seconds of 1 Hz stimulation followed by a 20-second inter-cycle interval, for a total of 60 seconds per cycle.
+The stimulation intensity is set at 120% of the individual resting motor threshold (RMT).
 A figure-of-eight coil will be positioned tangentially over the scalp at the targeted right DLPFC site.
-Electrocardiogram (ECG) signals will be recorded synchronously throughout the session for heart rate variability analysis.
+Electrocardiogram (ECG) signals will be recorded continuously throughout the session.
+After completion of the acute Stage 1 procedure and the post-procedure safety observation period, participants may voluntarily enter a prespecified exploratory Stage 2 subgroup for 4 weeks of continued treatment and follow-up while remaining in their original randomized assignment.
+Participants who enter Stage 2 will cont

 The Second Affiliated Hospital of Shenyang Medical College